 In terms of how water quality in areas potentially affected by discharges is measured, Section 82 outlines that sewerage undertakers in England must “continuously monitor the quality of water upstream and downstream of an asset”.
 This data must include the levels of dissolved oxygen, temperature and pH values, turbidity, ammonia, and anything else specified in regulations made by the secretary of state.
 It came into force as of 3 November 2023.

 Section 83 on the “Reduction of adverse impacts of storm overflows” has not yet come into force; however, the Environment Act outlines that “A sewerage undertaker whose area is wholly or mainly in England must secure a progressive reduction in the adverse impacts of discharges from the undertaker’s storm overflows”.
 This includes impacts on both the environment and public health.

 Sections 85 and 87, also amendments to the Water Industry Act 1991 – which give the government powers to require information for the purpose of monitoring and relate to the electronic service of documents – have not yet come into force for water companies mostly operating in Wales but have for companies in England.

 In terms of Wales’ specific provisions, there is still no timeline on two provisions amending the Land Drainage Act 1991, which are: Section 95, which amends in regard to the valuation of other land in drainage districts, and Section 96, which gives an alternative method of calculating the annual value of agricultural land and buildings.

 5. Nature and biodiversity

-There is still no timeline for Section 115, which would amend Section 96 of the Highways Act 1980 and place a duty on local highway authorities in England to consult before felling street trees, is set to come into force on November 30.
+Section 115, which would amend section 96 of the Highways Act 1980 and place a duty on local highway authorities in England to consult before felling street trees, is set to come into force on November 30.